pixee/docs/docs/installing.md

 ## Tool connections

-Pixee can provide fixes "out of the box" for Java and Python repositories.
-But you'll get the most value out of Pixee by [connecting it to your existing code scanning tools and services](/code-scanning-tools/overview).
-This will allow Pixee to provide more accurate and relevant fixes for your codebase.
+Pixee fixes problems detected by [your existing code scanning tools and services](/code-scanning-tools/overview).
+Therefore, you will need to connect Pixee to your code scanning tools and services, before Pixee sends fixes.

 ## Repository access